-Babyproofing isn't as intimidating as it sounds -- here's how to do it
+13 tips every new parent needs to baby-proof the house

 Never miss a parenting story with TODAY's newsletters!
 Sign up here

-Wellard, a mom-of-three who worked in a pediatric emergency room prior to entering private practice, recently sat down with TODAY Parents to give new parents everywhere the top tips she gives the parents of her own patients.
+Wellard, a mom of three who worked in a pediatric emergency room prior to entering private practice, and Sheehan recently shared their top tips for new parents.

 1. Be familiar with the settings on your hot-water heater